sjbober/WritingSamples/5-2020/Python_Objects_Values_References_and_Aliasing.md

 >>>
 ```

-If we wanted to avoid aliasing our original list, we can create a copy of our list inside of our function and do all of our manipulations on the copy.
+If we want to avoid aliasing our original list, we can create a copy of our list inside of our function and do all of our manipulations on the copy.
 Then, we can return the copy.

 ```python
 >>> def deleteItemV2(groceries, item):